mighty-gerbils/gerbil-persist/persist.md

 Modern “apps”, that don’t have or need a “save” button anymore, may superficially look to end-users as if they had Orthogonal Persistence, but underneath everything uses Manual Persistence;
-corporations can afford thousands of database experts and system administrators to make work it at scale, so as to spy on hundreds of millions of human cattle.
+corporations can afford thousands of developers, database experts and system administrators to make work it at scale, so as to spy on hundreds of millions of human cattle.
 Even when they are not officially allowed to use the information, they’ll use it to identify then target you, at which point they can use